280 nautical miles*

 On approach to Lefkada, you’ll notice the verdant pine-forested mountains and wild, untamed coastline, fringed by translucent waters that lure you to its shores.
 However Lefkada is not just a pretty island, it also boasts fantastic surfing, amazing scuba diving and an intriguing cultural heritage, as well as the world-famous tiny island of Skorpios nestled on its shores.

 Head ashore and explore the pastel-hued town of Lefkada, located on the northeast peninsula and linked to the mainland by a causeway, which offers guests the chance for a spot of shopping and a coffee or quick bite to eat in the small picturesque marina.
-If you get the chance, be sure to visit the exceptionally beautiful Dimossari waterfalls in the middle of the island, where the underground waters cascade down into a stunning white-rocked gorge, perfect for swimming and a picnic lunch.
+If you get the chance, be sure to visit the turquoise splendour of Porto Katsiki beach on her southern tip – a perennial superyacht hot spot, as well as the exceptionally beautiful Dimossari waterfalls in the middle of the island, where the underground waters cascade down into a stunning white-rocked gorge, perfect for swimming and a picnic lunch.

 - Day 7